Leah-Harden/Photo-Name-Generator/README.md

 ## Installation

-All the files are here on GitHub so just download the folder.
+All the files are here on GitHub so just download the folder than just use live server to run the index.html file.
 ## Usage

 Just for fun and a bit educational. it is interesting to see how common names might bring your around the world.